pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1343 Big Data Formats

+Today I have been studying about Big Data formats to storage information like Avro, Parquet and OCR, also I do a little application parse CSV files to Parquet.
+This is only curious because in the work we manage a lot of CSV files, and sometimes we have problems with the CSv file size maybe we can change the format to storage the information, formats more compressed that use less Megabytes of memory.

 #### Day 1340-41-42 Spark

 On the weekend I have been reading the "Spark in Action" book, working with files with Spark is easy because Spark